-I struggle to keep them off me with my fans in futility; the forest was indeed teeming with mosquitoes.
+Damn vermin, I struggle to keep them off me with my fans in futility; the forest was indeed teeming with mosquitoes.
 My mentor would be furious in her grave right now at my blatant disregard to her legacy.
-On the flip side, most of my skin's already covered in Haori.
+On the flip side, most of my skin's already covered by my Haori.
 Bandages also happen to conceal the scars down my left leg from childhood.
 What I would do for what Sakaki is wearing now.
 His Yukata leaving him protected waist down.

 “Yes, I’m drenched…”, I detested.

 Sweating is one thing, but perspiration leaving your body sticky as it dries feels just odious.

 “How are you doing?”
 I asked Sakaki.

 He turned to look at me with a smile on his face, trying to not break up.